NeneWang/docs/docs/journal/aug-23.md

   }
 ```

-Which now shoulkd be used as following:
+Which now shoudld be used as following:

+So great now we have th stocks.